-Please give an example of a time when you faced a situation similar to this one and had to exude the ability and confidence to act decisive and exercise influence over a wide range of individuals at all levels of technical and business leadership?
+Please give an example of a time when you faced a situation similar to this one and had to exude the ability and confidence to act decisively and exercise influence over a wide range of individuals at all levels of technical and business leadership?

-Please share an example of a time when you had to multi-task and make sound judgments in a fast-paced, high stress environment, while at the same time keep people informed?
+Please share an example of a time when you had to multitask and make sound judgments in a fast-paced, high-stress environment, while at the same time keep people informed?

-You have been assigned to the global incident response team which has staff spread out across the US, India, Mexico and Brazil.
-When a severity 1 or 2 issue happens people from each location are asked to join a bridge because the problem can be anywhere due to the distributed workflow designed in to the application.
+You have been assigned to the global incident response team which has staff spread out across the US, India, Mexico, and Brazil.
+When a severity 1 or 2 issue happens people from each location are asked to join a bridge because the problem can be anywhere due to the distributed workflow designed into the application.

 Share an example of a time when you had to interact with people/groups of widely varying disciplines, cultures, and backgrounds.
 Explain how you influenced them to follow your lead?